wskksw/portfolio/README.md

 - **Strong UI/UX Design Principles**: A focus on strong user interface and user experience design principles ensures that the portfolio is not only visually appealing but also intuitive and easy to navigate.
 - **Easily Configurable Projects**: The portfolio is built to be easily configurable, allowing for quick updates and additions of new projects as my work evolves.

+Through these features, my portfolio aims to provide a polished and professional presentation of my work, showcasing my expertise and dedication to the field.

 # Tech Stack
 - [NextJS](https://nextjs.org/)
 - [TypeScript](https://www.typescriptlang.org/)